 This urban fantasy is a paperback edition that was published by Berkley on June 2, 2009 and has 285 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Hexed, Witchling, Changeling, Never After, Darkling, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Autumn Whispers, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker
+Other books by this author which I have reviewed include Hexed, Witchling, Changeling, Never After, Darkling, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Autumn Whispers, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker

 Sixth in the Otherworld / Sisters of the Moon urban fantasy series revolving around the three D’Artigo sisters currently living Earthside in Seattle.
 The perspective is from Mennolly this time around with Roz and Vanzir pushing their own agendas with her.

 It’s hard to say whether this series is urban fantasy or paranormal romance.
 The focus changes with each story.
 One book might be primarily from Mennolly’s perspective while the next might be from Camille’s or Delilah’s.

 It certainly is a family affair in this series.
 The three sisters keep taking beings into their family circle with only some prejudice.
 Lots of action, as usual, both on the battlefield fighting a squid-like demon, a nasty group of evil humans, and ghouls as well as action…well, not necessarily in a bed.